peerdavid/smartmeter-ha/README.md

 Use the two inner wires and connect them to the USB to MBus adapter:

-> Note: Not sure if polarity matters or not, so first measure the voltage with a meter; in my case the red wire has +27 V while the green wire was ground
+> Note: I'm not sure if polarity matters or not, so first measure the voltage with a meter; in my case the red wire has +27 V while the green wire was ground and it's working fine

 ![Wiring Schematics](docs/wiring-schematic.drawio.svg)